rom1v/gphat.github.io/_posts/2015-01-29-java-gc-tuning-for-noobs-1.markdown

 It's a good idea to enable GC logging for your program.
 This will vomit all manner of moonspeak in to a log file for analysis later when we learn more and can figure it out.

-GC logging is effectively free and definitely worth what trivial amount of time it ocsts.
+GC logging is effectively free and definitely worth what trivial amount of time it costs.
 I can't find any docs on this, but I know from past experience and conversations with JVM engineers that this is the case.

 <pre>
 -XX:+PrintGCDetails -XX:+PrintGCDateStamps -XX:+PrintHeapAtGC -XX:+PrintTenuringDistribution -XX:+PrintGCApplicationStoppedTime -XX:+PrintPromotionFailure -XX:PrintFLSStatistics=1 -Xloggc:$PUT_PATH_HERE -XX:+UseGCLogFileRotation -XX:NumberOfGCLogFiles=10 -XX:GCLogFileSize=10M